sajalkmr/every-frame-in-order-bot/README.md

 # Requirements

 - A cool TV show
+- Some sort of server/computer that runs 24/7
 - Python version >=3.6
 - `tweepy` (install using `pip install -U tweepy`)
 - A Twitter account with the twitter API consumer key + secret, and access token + secret (with Write permissions).